DBAPI User Guide

 print(re.text)

-• Modify the previous API to a private interface, then click the request test button
+• Modify the previous API to a private API, then click the request test button

 • At this point, clicking the send request button shows that the API is inaccessible